 The Expeditions uncovered a lot about the RMS Titanic.
-See what you thought you knew vs what was discovered
+See what you thought you knew versus what was discovered.

 Did You Know?